cryptnology/novus-crypto-currency-exchange/README.md

 A DApp to showcase my developer skills on the Ethereum blockchain ecosystem.
 Has a native cryptocurrency called 'Novus' (NOV) that can be traded on the decentralised exchange with Ethereum (ETH).

+## Demo

+A quick video of me demonstrating the functionality of the [Novus Token Exchange](https://youtu.be/c71ldRjYOzs) DApp.

 ![Novus Cryptocurrency Exchange](/public/novus_token_exchange.png 'Novus Token Exchange')

 ## Installation